prem22k/desi-dialect-map/REPORT.md

 * **Channels:** University WhatsApp/Telegram groups, SNIST-wide announcements, collaborations with other college tech/cultural fests, and posts on regional subreddits and Instagram pages.
 * **Growth Strategy & Messaging:**
     * **Campaign Theme:** "Put Your Dialect on the Map!"
-    * **Execution:** **Architha** will spearhead the creation of shareable content (posters, videos), leveraging her content strategy skills. **Eesha** and **Prem**, with their content and design experience, will support this effort.
+    * **Execution:** **Architha** will spearhead the creation of shareable content (posters, videos). **Eesha** and **Prem**, with their content and design experience, will support this effort.
 We will run a "Dialect of the Week" feature on social media, highlighting interesting submissions to drive engagement.
 A leaderboard showing which college has contributed the most words will gamify the experience and foster friendly competition, driving the viral growth essential for massive corpus collection.

 ### D. Post-Internship Vision & Sustainability Plan

 Our vision for the "Desi Dialect Map" extends beyond this internship.
 We see it as a living project with long-term value for viswam.ai and the open-source community.

-* **Major Future Features:** We plan to introduce a gamified user leaderboard to boost engagement, expand the app to include regional phrases and idioms (not just single words), and develop a "Linguistic Atlas" view for deeper data exploration.
+* **Major Future Features:** We plan to introduce a gamified user leaderboard to boost engagement, expand the app to include regional phrases and idioms, and develop a "Linguistic Atlas" view for deeper data exploration.
 * **Community Building:** We aim to build a community of "Language Guardians" on platforms like Discord or Telegram, who can help validate submissions and promote the app in their local regions.
 * **Sustainability:** The project's ultimate success is in the high-quality corpus it provides to **viswam.ai**.
 We are committed to open-sourcing all our code and methodologies, allowing other researchers and developers to build upon our work and contribute to the mission of preserving India's linguistic heritage.